algolia/docsearch/packages/website/versioned_docs/version-legacy/behavior.md

 ## `autocompleteOptions`

 You can pass any options to the underlying [Autocomplete.js](https://github.com/algolia/autocomplete/tree/master) library by using the `autocompleteOptions` parameter.
-You will find the list of all available values in [the official documentation][4].
+You can find the list of all available values in [the official documentation][4].

 You can also listen to `autocomplete` events through the `.autocomplete` property of the `docsearch` instance.